Design Docs at Google: How to Write Effective Software Design Documents

 • Set a clear deadline for comments and final decision

-This is also a forcing function for team alignment.
-A good RFC process avoids back-channel debates, “I thought we agreed…” moments, and last-minute surprise objections.
+Good RFCs avoid back-channel debates, “I thought we agreed…” moments, and last-minute surprise objections.

-Design Docs Aren’t Bureaucracy—They’re Your Leverage
+Design Docs Aren’t Bureaucracy—They’re Leverage

 The best engineers don’t just ship code—they shape decisions.
 And design docs are how you do that.